franck-paul/neodark/README.md

 Menu and Extra widgets go to the left column, under Header Custom widgets go under main content, in footer

-# Tuning

-Plugin Comment's wikibar: do not include the plugin's CSS (see plugin's setting) as it has been included in this theme

 # Style generation

 in main theme folder, do: